malvikasharan/APRICOT/documentation/FAQs.md

 **1) I installed APRICOT using pip and I am trying to test the software using the script run_example.sh.
 Why does it shows me error messages about the missing files?**

-- APRICOT software contains the library and scripts to run the analysis, however it requires databases and tools to run the analysis.
-Although you do not need to install these resources to run an example (for testing purpose), but you still need a set of data to mimic these data sources.
-You can get these example datasets in the [gitHub repository](https://github.com/malvikasharan/APRICOT/tree/master/tests/demo_files_small) or download it from [Zenodo](https://zenodo.org/record/51705/files/APRICOT-1.0-demo_files-MS.zip).
+- APRICOT contains the library and scripts to run the analysis, however it requires additionally databases and tools to run the analysis.
+Although you do not need to install these resources to run an example (for testing purpose), you still need a set of data to mimic these data sources.
+You can get these example datasets in the [git repository](https://github.com/malvikasharan/APRICOT/tree/master/tests/demo_files_small) or download it from [Zenodo](https://zenodo.org/record/51705/files/APRICOT-1.0-demo_files-MS.zip).

 - The path for these files can be defined in the script run_example.sh using the variable `$DEMO_FILES`.

 **2) I installed APRICOT using pip and I am trying to test the software using the script run_example.sh.
 Why can't I run the subcommand `annoscore` and `addanno`?**

 - The subcommand `annoscore` requires the tool `needle` from the EMBOSS pakage and `addanno` uses Psortb and RaptorX.
-Hence,in order to run these subcommands of APRICOT a complete file-system (tool and database dependencies of the software) is required, which is supplied through APRICOT's Docker image.
+Hence, in order to run these subcommands of APRICOT a complete file-system (tool and database dependencies of the software) is required, which is supplied through APRICOT's Docker image.
 Alternatively see the script [apricot_minimum_required_files.sh](https://github.com/malvikasharan/APRICOT/blob/master/shell_scripts/apricot_minimum_required_files.sh) for manual installation.

 - Please check the documentation or this [video tutorial](https://www.youtube.com/watch?v=V7uT1kgEYjI&index=9&list=PLVJHJxaTACqPD0Y1Ty6Qvi5SfaeWDfrMo) for the usage of these subcommand.

-- The complete list of software can be seen [here](https://github.com/malvikasharan/APRICOT/blob/master/software_dependencies.md), alternatively see the Dockerfile.
+- The complete list of software requirements can be seen [here](https://github.com/malvikasharan/APRICOT/blob/master/software_dependencies.md), alternatively see the Dockerfile.

 **3) What are the options to give query proteins for the analysis?**